Badartala

-Badartala is a neighbourhood of Kolkata city in West Bengal state of India.
-It is situated at the eastern bank of Hooghly River.
-Adjoined neighbourhoods are Rajabagan (east), Metiabruz (south east), Akra Phatak (south).
-Ayub Nagar Basti, Birjunala, Bagdipara, Jeliapara, Siraj Basti are some localities (bastis) of the neighbourhood.
+Badartala is a suburb locality of South West Kolkata in West Bengal, India.
+It is situated in the south-western fringes of Kolkata near the bank of Hooghly River.
+Adjoined neighbourhoods are Rajabagan (east), Metiabruz (south east) and Akra Phatak (south).
+Ayub Nagar Basti, Kanchantala, Bagdipara, Nadial, Birjunala, Jeliapara, Kachari Bari, Waris Nagar, are some sub localities of the neighborhood.

 Geography

 Police district

 Nadial police station is part of the Port division of Kolkata Police.
 It is located at 2-3/102 Dr. A.K.Road, Kolkata-700044.

 Watgunge Women police station, located at 16, Watgunge Street, Kolkata-700023, covers all police districts under the jurisdiction of the Port division i.e. North Port, South Port, Watgunge, West Port, Garden Reach, Ekbalpur, Nadial, Rajabagan and Metiabruz.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.